Computer Animation Production

 CAP 205 : Dynamic Reality Production

 The course is designed to introduce students to virtual reality, augmented reality, and mixed reality.
-Upon completion students should be able to differentiate the VR/AR/MR – based training and application of each.
+Upon completion students should be to able differentiate the VR /AR/ MR—based training and application of each.

 Credits